 You may ask, “How can this be done without taking a ton of time and effort to sort through all of the details of these small amounts?”
 But when you think about it, each item has value.
 So, how can you tap into it?

 Instead of sitting unused, you can return bone pile items back to the vendor.
 Then, they are reassigned to a new project, put into inventory, or written off.
 However, if your current system doesn’t record their specs and costs in an organized, easy-to-read manner, then you will never know what you have and what can benefit your bottom line.

 Here is how ERP software for door and hardware distributors takes the cumbersome effort of recording and tracking the various materials and puts them to work for you instead.

 Positive and Open Item Ledger Entries

-When an item is “unresolved,” a positive or open item is detected in your ledger.
+When an item is “unresolved,” the software detects a positive or open item in your ledger.
 Each entry will display a variety of categories, including:

 - Item Number

 - Location Code

 - Remaining Cost Amount: Uninvoiced and Actual